ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 The header line should not exceed 75 characters... the idea is to be able to quickly read the topic of the commit in any git tool including GitHub, the console/terminal or other tool of choice.

+### Commitizen
+When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.
+This way, you don't have to wait until git commit hook verfies your commit (though that can still be helpful).
+Don't have to remember the commit message format and digg through Coding.md to find what the preferred format is.
+Commitizen gives feedback on your commit message formatting and be prompted for required fields.

+You would run ```npm run commit``` instead of good old git commit and commitizen will take care of formating the commit message for you.
+When you fetch latest, make sure you run ```npm install``` to get the module in you local.

 ### Type

 The type must be one of the following options.
 This is used to explain what was included in the commit: